 - Change your furnace air filter.

 You should swap out your home’s air filters at least every three months to help your furnace run more efficiently and postpone any furnace repair work.
 An unclean air filter is one of the most typical reasons for decreased performance in furnaces, and they can also be a breeding ground for illness causing microbes and cause you and your children to become sick.
 Replace your filter to keep both your furnace and your loved ones healthy.
+You may also schedule annual maintenance with Chief/Bauer and have a thorough furnace cleaning as part of your tune up.

 - Check the circuit breaker.